 Carbon monoxide (chemical symbol CO) is an extremely dangerous colorless and odorless gas that can cause many serious health problems, and can be fatal.
-Carbon monoxide is produced by the incomplete burning carbon containing fuels and, due to its unobtrusive composition, frequently goes undetected.
+CO is produced by the incomplete burning carbon containing fuels and, due to its unobtrusive composition, frequently goes undetected.

-In the event of carbon monoxide exposure, the chemical enters the body during inhalation and goes into the lungs.
+In the event of CO exposure, the chemical enters the body during inhalation and goes into the lungs.
 It is then absorbed by the hemoglobin in the red blood cells and displaces the red blood cells ability to carry oxygen, affecting your heart, brain, and other vital organs.

 Carbon monoxide is a potentially deadly gas, which has earned the name of ‘the silent killer’.
 However, there are many sources of pollution, and everyday items within the home and office can pose a potential risk.
 Even your car or motor vehicle poses the risk of possible CO poisoning.

 The effects of poisoning can be devastating, and this gas can and dies kills thousands of people each year.
 Some people don’t even realise that they have been poisoned.
 Simply slipping away in to unconsciousness or a deep sleep from which they will never reawaken.
 For those that don’t die, CO poisoning can still cause long term damage and permanent damage and disability.

 Carbon monoxide exposure is generally classified into two categories:

 Acute refers to one exposure lasting less than twenty-four hours.

 Chronic exposure generally involves lower levels of carbon monoxide and a exposure(s) of greater than twenty-four hours.